 Depending on if you’re paying cash or on financing, the ROI calculation will change.
 That’s why you’ll need to get very comfortable with the analysis before you start making offers on properties.

 How do you calculate the rate of return on a rental property?

 There are three key methods for calculating ROI on a rental property.

-As you can see, this is a very simple return on rate formula.
-It uses a lot of general numbers and is not specific enough to give you a clear idea of the profit to be made.
-The two calculations below are much more detailed and accurate.
+As you can see, this is a very simple ROI formula.
+It uses fairly general numbers and is not specific enough to give you a clear idea of the profit to be made.
+The following calculations are a little more granular.